 Medicines are hard to get while on the Nepal Trekking trail.
 So it is prudent to carry them.
 Basic first aid, altitude sickness medication like Diamox, a few doses of antibiotics to combat any intestinal infections is mandatory.
-If you have any pre existing conditions for which you need medications, it is absolutely essential to carry them along.
+If you have any pre-existing conditions for which you need medications, it is absolutely essential to carry them along.
 However, your tour company will have some basic medications with them too.

 Altitude Sickness: Acute Mountain Sickness (AMS)

-Altitude sickness is caused by acute exposure to high altitudes which is commonly occurs above 2,400 metres (approximately 8,000 feet).
+Altitude sickness is caused by acute exposure to high altitudes which is commonly occurs above 2,400 meters (approximately 8,000 feet).
 It is also known as acute mountain sickness (AMS).
 Certain things should be remembered while trekking in the high altitudes above 3000 meters.

-Symptoms of the altitude sickness are as follows:
+Symptoms of altitude sickness are as follows:

 - Loss of appetite